Reported Speech

 Direct Speech: Structure

 Direct reported speech has two parts.
-The first part contains a reporting verb that is usually in the past simple tense, but it can be in other tenses too.
-The second part is the exact words of the person whose speech is being reported.
+The first part contains a reporting verb that is usually in the past simple tense, but can be in other tenses too.
+The second part is the exact words of the speech that is being reported.

 "I am not alone."
 Sam cried.